 Tips For Your Tattoo Day

-4. Get a good night of rest before your appointment
+4. Get a good night of rest before your appointment.

 6. Shower before your appointment.
 Avoid lotion or perfume on the area in which you are getting tattooed.

 7. Dress comfortable and appropriately to allow access to the area being tattooed.
 We recommend bringing a sweater as well.
-Bacteria breeds in warm climates so we tend to keep the shop on the cooler side.
+Bacteria thrives in warm climates so we tend to keep the shop on the cooler side.

 Frequently Asked Questions